US Real Estate Sector

 The real estate sector is comprised of 414,970 establishments that employ more than 1.9 million workers and generate $690 billion in annual revenue, according to government sources.

-- The real estate sector is forecast to grow its employment base by 2.1% overall in 2021-2031, which is much lower than the national average of 5.3% for all jobs, according to the Bureau of Labor Statistics.
+• The real estate sector is forecast to grow its employment base by 4% overall in 2023-2033, which is the same as the national average for all jobs, according to the Bureau of Labor Statistics.

 Industry Forecast